cyclic-software/docs/docs/concepts/transactions.md

     - source ip
     - user agent
   - App initialization output
-  - App logs to console or from any loggers:
+  - App logging output to console or from any loggers:
     - log payload
     - type of io `stdout`,`stderr`
   - Exceptions and runtime errors